reduxjs/redux-toolkit/README.md

 #### [`immer`](https://github.com/mweststrate/immer#api)

-Our `createReducer` function already uses Immer to allow for easier immutable updates in reduces, but you can also install it and use `createNextState` directly (also commonly referred to as `produce`).
+Our `createReducer` function already uses Immer to allow for easier immutable updates in reducers, but you can also install it and use `createNextState` directly (also commonly referred to as `produce`).

 #### [`redux`](https://github.com/reactjs/redux)